Falling Down: Plot

-Sergeant Martin Prendergast, who is on his last day of duty before being coaxed into retirement by his wife, insists on investigating the events.
+Sergeant Martin Prendergast, who is on his last day of duty (having been coaxed into retirement by his wife), insists on investigating the events.
 Interviews with witnesses lead Prendergast to suspect that the same person is responsible for all of them.
-Foster's vanity license plate proves to be an important lead, because Prendergast remembers being in the same traffic jam as Foster.
+Foster's vanity license plate, which read "D-FENS", proves to be an important lead, because Prendergast remembers being in the same traffic jam as Foster.
 Prendergast and his partner, Detective Sandra Torres, visit Foster's mother, who is surprised to learn that he lost his job.
 They realize Foster is heading toward his former family's home in Venice and rush to intercept him.

 Foster passes a bank where a black man is protesting after being rejected for a loan.
 The man exchanges a glance with Foster and says, "Don't forget me," as police escort him away.
 Foster stops at a military surplus store to buy boots.
 The owner, a homophobic Neo-Nazi, diverts Torres when she comes in.
 After Torres leaves, the owner offers Foster a rocket launcher and congratulates him for the restaurant shooting incident.
 When Foster expresses distaste for the store owner's bigotry, the man becomes violent and attempts to turn him over to the police, but Foster stabs him then shoots him dead.
 Foster changes into tactical clothes, takes the rocket launcher, and leaves.

 Foster encounters a road repair crew who are not working and accuses them of doing unnecessary repairs to justify their budget.
 He pulls out the rocket launcher but struggles to use it, until a boy explains how it works.
 Foster accidentally fires the launcher, blowing up the construction site.
 By the time Foster reaches Beth's house, she has already fled with their daughter.
 He realizes that they may have gone to the nearby Venice Pier, but Prendergast and Torres arrive before he can pursue them.
 Foster shoots Torres, injuring her, and flees with Prendergast in pursuit.

 At the pier, Foster confronts his ex-wife and daughter.
-Adele is happy to see him, but Beth wants him to leave.
+His daughter Adele is happy to see him, but Beth wants him to leave.
 Prendergast arrives and distracts Foster long enough for Beth to throw his gun into the ocean.
 Prendergast aims his gun at Foster and urges him to surrender, acknowledging his complaints about social inequalities but not accepting them as an excuse for his rampage.
 With nothing left for him, Foster tricks Prendergast into killing him.
 Having asserted himself, Prendergast decides to hold off retirement.